 “Mental illness does not discriminate.
 No matter what age, color, or religion, anyone can live with mental illness.” – Richard

 We live in a diverse world, and each day we interact with people of a variety of backgrounds.
-The more we understand the unique differences that make us distinct, the more we will we come together in the understanding that there is no shame in having a mental illness—regardless of our culture and background.
+The more we understand differences that make us distinct, the more we’ll understand there is no shame in having a mental illness—regardless of our culture and background.